-Third, optional legislation would force politicians to be more honest about their policy views.42 In the current gridlocked environment, representatives are incentivized to grandstand and to pander to primary voters, given that the
+Third, optional legislation would force politicians to be more honest about their policy views.
+In the current gridlocked environment, representatives are incentivized to grandstand and to pander to primary voters, given that the

-^{37.} See generally Richard Wollheim, A Paradox in the Theory of Democracy, in 2 PHILOSOPHY, POLITICS AND SOCIETY 71, 85 (Peter Laslett & W.G.
+37. See generally Richard Wollheim, A Paradox in the Theory of Democracy, in 2 PHILOSOPHY, POLITICS AND SOCIETY 71, 85 (Peter Laslett & W.G.
 Runciman eds., 1962) (comparing substantive and procedural democratic principles).

-^{38.} See infra notes 79-93 and accompanying text.
+38. See infra notes 79-93 and accompanying text.

-^{39.} WILLIAM A. GALSTON, LIBERAL PLURALISM: THE IMPLICATIONS OF VALUE PLURALISM FOR POLITICAL THEORY AND PRACTICE 70 (2002).
+39. WILLIAM A. GALSTON, LIBERAL PLURALISM: THE IMPLICATIONS OF VALUE PLURALISM FOR POLITICAL THEORY AND PRACTICE 70 (2002).

-^{40.} See infra Section II.B.
+40. See infra Section II.B.

-^{41.} See New State Ice Co. v.
+41. See New State Ice Co. v.
 Liebmann, 285 U.S. 262, 386-87 (1932) ("It is one of the happy incidents of the federal system that a single courageous state may, if its citizens choose, serve as a laboratory; and try novel social and economic experiments without risk to the rest of the country.").

-^{42.} See infra Section II.C.
+42. See infra Section II.C.

-chances of passing a major bill are so low.43 By augmenting the realm of the possible in Washington, optional legislation would incentivize politicians to tell the truth about their real agenda, enabling a more reality- and reason-based discourse both between the parties and between representatives and their constituents.
+chances of passing a major bill are so low.
+By augmenting the realm of the possible in Washington, optional legislation would incentivize politicians to tell the truth about their real agenda, enabling a more reality- and reason-based discourse both between the parties and between representatives and their constituents.

-Fourth, optional legislation would create a more participatory system by placing certain political questions and debates at a more local level.44 While federal representatives would pass the legislation, ultimately a state would signal participation in an optional regime through the same process that it would pass equivalent state legislation.
-Thus, optional bills would raise the stakes of state legislative processes, allowing people to participate more meaningfully in federal policymaking.
-Constituents could now lobby their state representatives on federal issues, rather than relying solely on their distant Congresspeople or President.
+Fourth, optional legislation would create a more participatory system by placing certain political questions and debates at a more local level.
+While federal representatives would pass the legislation, ultimately a state would signal participation in an optional regime via the same process that it would pass equivalent state legislation.
+Thus, with optional bills, the stakes of the state legislative processes would be higher than normal.
+People would be able to more meaningfully participate in the federal process, lobbying their state representatives on federal issues without exclusively relying on their distant Congresspeople or President.

 This Article proceeds in four parts.
-First, we define the appropriate scope of optional legislation, explaining which policy areas are legitimate candidates for the optional form, and which are not.45 Second, we detail the four "virtues" of democratic governance and assess optional legislation along these dimensions.46 Third, we evaluate several putative "vices" of optional legislation.47 We then briefly conclude.48
+First, we define the appropriate scope of optional legislation, explaining which policy areas are legitimate candidates for the optional form, and which are not.
+Second, we detail the four "virtues" of democratic governance and assess optional legislation along these dimensions.
+Third, we evaluate several putative "vices" of optional legislation.
+We then briefly conclude.